Kevinthem0nk/Automation-Pictures/HMI/Readme.md

-# Photos of HMIs I've designed in the past with Indusoft Web Studio which has become Aveva.
+# Photos of Automation/Electrical Work from the past for some reference.